NingNing-C/NingNing-C.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first year doctoral student from [ETH Zurich](https://ethz.ch/de.html).
-My research interest includes AI for drug discovery, LLM in bioscience and applying machine learning in biology.
+I'm a doctoral student at [ETH Zurich](https://ethz.ch/de.html) with a research focus on applying artificial intelligence to accelerate drug discovery, engineer therapeutic antibodies, and design experiments guided by machine learning.